joost-de-vries/joost-de-vries.github.com/_posts/2021-06-23-reactive-cui-bono.md

 So, as an IT manager, it's harder to find developers that are comfortable with all of that.
 Given that it's hard to attract developers as it is, reactive really needs to be clearly worth it.

-I'll just say it out loud: when I joined bol.com nobody cared about reactive programming.
+I'll just say it out loud: when I joined my team nobody cared about reactive programming.
 We weathered the season with blocking code end-to-end.

 So does that mean reactive programming doesn't matter?